cjmanca/plex-credits-detect/README.md

 # https://github.com/AddictedCS/soundfingerprinting/wiki/Algorithm-Configuration

 audioAccuracy = 4     # called "ThresholdVotes" on the wiki
-stride = 1024         # set to 512 for songs not detected due to a lot of fluctuation.
-Higher cpu usage. sampleRate = 5512 minFrequency = 100
+stride = 512          # If scanning is too slow, can set this to 1024 or 2048 to speed up.
+May miss sections sampleRate = 5512 minFrequency = 100
 maxFrequency = 2750